Welcome to O'Kenny River Tubing

 Shuttle Service

 We have designed a simple method to allow you to leave your vehicle at the exit point in the river.
 After your adventure your car and belongings will be waiting for you.
+See FAQs on our Home Page.

 Frequently Asked Questions